-To protect cats in the digital world, Cats Protection is calling for: - social media companies to close loopholes that allow pet sales from both private individuals and businesses on their platforms - PAAG's Advertising Standards to be implemented in law to improve the standard of all pet adverts - the government to continue to highlight the steps that need to be taken when buying a pet online - the government and local authorities to raise awareness of the need for a licence to sell pets, work to make potential pet buyers more aware of these requirements and review the effectiveness of the regulations governing pet sales Protect cats in the digital world 2.
-Call on advertisers and the media to show cats responsibly The issue The advertising and media industries' commonly use cats in their content.
+To protect cats in the digital world, Cats Protection is calling for: - social media companies to close loopholes that allow pet sales from both private individuals and businesses on their platforms - any platform allowing the sale of pets to sign up to the Pet Advertising Advisory Group's standards - the government to continue to highlight the steps that need to be taken when buying a pet online - the government and local authorities to raise awareness of the need for a licence to sell pets, work to make potential pet buyers more aware of these requirements and review the effectiveness of the regulations governing pet sales Protect cats in the digital world 2.
+Call on advertisers and the media to show cats responsibly The issue The advertising and media industry commonly use cats in their content.
 If pets are represented irresponsibly, this can lead to the popularisation of breeds with known health conditions or the promotion of behaviour that is harmful to cats.
 Why it matters Animals evoke an emotive response and draw attention to content in a crowded marketplace.
 But advertisers and media producers should not be risking animal welfare for the sake of 'clicks' or increased 'conversions'.
 Some of the common issues include the use of cats with extreme characteristics, perhaps seen as distinctive by advertisers and film makers but which unfortunately suffer significant health and welfare issues.
 Cats have also been dressed up in clothing or accessories for adverts, something that can restrict a cat's movement and cause stress.
 They have been depicted in situations that cause stress for cats, reinforcing a misunderstanding of their needs and impeding attempts to raise public awareness around the recognition of stress and negative welfare.
 Those using animals in media are hugely influential, it's vital they take responsibility for their actions and don't normalise poor cat welfare.
 Cats Protection has created guidelines for advertisers using cats.